Hilal Chouman

 Hilal Chouman (Arabic: هلال شومان) (born 1982) is a Lebanese novelist and writer.
 He was born in Beirut and studied communications and electronics engineering at Jâmi'at Bâyrut Al-Arabiya.
 He then obtained an MSc in aerospace communication systems and satellite communications.
 He now lives and works in Toronto.

-Chouman has written four novels in Arabic:
+Writing

+Literary scholars have described Chouman's writing as Post–Cold War era or post-Lebanese Civil War, with emphasis on the ordinary or mundane.
+Chouman himself disagrees with the designations of war or post-war based on time of publication.
+His writing also features more contemporary life in Beirut.